HIS115 American History Survey (2)

 *HIS240 Christianity and the Modern World: A Historical View (4)

-Explores British and American involvement in modern Middle East, focusing on period since 1900.
-Significant attention given to Zionism and rebirth of Israel in 1948, the Arab-Israeli conflict, Iran hostage crisis, beginnings of anti-American terrorism and 9/11 Commission Report.
-(Alternate years.)
+Explores British and American involvement in modern Middle East, focusing on the period since 1900.
+Significant attention given to Zionism and rebirth of Israel in 1948, the Arab-Israeli conflict, Iran hostage crisis, beginnings of anti-American terrorism, and 9/11 Commission Report.
+Alternate years.

 HIS250/SP250 History of Latin America (4)

-Surveys Latin American experience from pre-Columbian days to present; formation of political institutions, pattern of economic development and role of religion and church.
+Surveys Latin American experience from pre-Columbian days to present; formation of political institutions, pattern of economic development, and role of religion and church.
+Offered periodically.

 HIS291 International Seminar: History of Ancient and Modern Greek Culture and Christianity in the Aegean (4)